check-spelling/cassandra/src/java/org/apache/cassandra/db/memtable/Memtable_API.md

 This implementation takes two parameters, `shards` which specifies the number of shards to split into (by default, the number of CPU threads available to the process) and `serialize_writes`, which, if set to `true` causes writes to the memtable to be synchronized.
-The latter can be useful to minimize space and time wasted for unsuccesful lockless partition modification where a new copy of the partition would be prepared but not used due to concurrent modification.
+The latter can be useful to minimize space and time wasted for unsuccessful lockless partition modification where a new copy of the partition would be prepared but not used due to concurrent modification.
 Regardless of the setting, reads can always execute in parallel, including concurrently with writes.